 Discard PBS and fill the vial with 2 mL of 4% acrylamide and 0.5% VA-044 solution.
 Incubate overnight at 4 °C.

-The next day, perform polymerization by transferring the vial to a heat block set at 37 °C for 3 h.
+The next day, perform polymerization by transferring the vial to a heat block set at 37 °C for 3 hours.

 Transfer the heart into a new glass shell vial and repeat step 2.12 (PBS wash cycle).